 Frankly, travel blogs seem to do very well when you include a lot of information along with the pictures.
 The Philippines has a lot of history and the historical sites to go with it.
 Tourism is increasing every year and you should really take advantage of it.

 At this moment, I can’t tell which platform would be right for you.
-If you’re looking for a long-term career in writing to make money, you need to get your own domain name even if you’re using Blogger as your platform.
+If you’re looking for a long-term career in writing to make money online, you need to get your own domain name even if you’re using Blogger as your platform.

 Self-hosting is the best way, but it can be an expensive way for a native Filipino to get started.
 I’m working on a project where I can offer a hosting platform that’s easier than Blogger.
 I may even offer it for free, or a token amount for setting it up.
 I want it to be affordable to everyone, even Filipinos in the Philippines.
 After all, I want you to make money, just like the money I’m already making.
 How long it takes me depends on how fast I can get it done since I’m doing all the coding by myself.